 Some of that goes in the direction of harmonisation and universality, which in a number of respects has provided the pharmaceutical industry with a more seamlessly integrated global marketplace.
 As the continuing Brexit negotiations illustrate all too clearly, though, with harmonisation comes resistance, and with globalisation comes a renewed and divisive focus on nationhood.

-As we highlighted in our Guide to risk management and product launches, for pharmaceutical companies launching products or negotiating market access, the mantra ‘think global, act local’ remains as pertinent as ever.
+As we highlighted in our guide and checklist for risk management and new product launches, for pharmaceutical companies launching new products or negotiating market access, the mantra ‘think global, act local’ remains as pertinent as ever.

 Trend #5: You too, pharma